open-telemetry/opentelemetry-dotnet/docs/metrics/extending-the-sdk/README.md

 * Exporters should avoid generating telemetry and causing live-loop, this can be done via `OpenTelemetry.SuppressInstrumentationScope`.
 * Exporters receives a batch of `Metric`, and each `Metric` can contain 1 or more `MetricPoint`s.
-After export, users are expected to perform all actions with the exported Metrics and MetricPoints.
-Once control is returned, exporter can no longer assume the state of the Batch.
+The exporter should perform all actions with the `Metric`s and `MetricsPoint`s in the Batch before returning control from `Export`, once the control is returned, the exporter can no longer assume the state of the Batch or anything inside it.
-  (TODO: I need help with the statement here.)
 * Exporters should use `Activity.TagObjects` collection instead of `Activity.Tags` to obtain the full set of attributes (tags).
 * Exporters should use `ParentProvider.GetResource()` to get the `Resource`